grummerd/responsive-design-flex-grid/README.md

 - `flex-grid:selector`

-    The container div/section containing items
+    The container div/section containing items.
+For how selectors work, familiarize yourself with javascript, jQuery, or css selectors.
+Simplest selectors are class `.mycontainerclass` or id `#mycontainer`.
+Recommend to keep it simple

 - `flex-grid:debug`

-    "true" will turn on `console.log` debug messages
+    (Optional) "true" will turn on `console.log` debug messages

 - `flex-grid:image-width`

-    Percentage of full size image width.
+    (Optional) Percentage of full size image width.
+Default is 100.
 Assumes all the images are the same size.
 Do not add the `%` symbol

 Examples (boundaries)
 -----------